 Explore Asakusa’s Senso-ji, or the other temples without the crowds

-View some Sumo practise at one of the sumo stables in Ryogoku.
+View some Sumo practice at one of the sumo stables in Ryogoku.

-If jetlag is keeping you up later than normal then you might want to try some cool bars like those in Golden Gai, or live music venues.
+If jetlag is keeping you up later than normal, you might want to try some cool bars, like those in Golden Gai, or live music venues.

-Shimkitozawa is a good place to visit for this or have a look at Time Out Tokyo to check what’s happening at night on any day of the week.
+Shimkitozawa is a good place to visit for this, or you can look at Time Out Tokyo to see what’s happening at night on any day of the week.

 Who Writes This Blog?